 Since the summer of 2018, Pando has been collaborating with the Maryknoll Sisters in Monrovia to prototype a campus on their 7 ½ acre site that can unite the Sisters’ legacy of social impact in Los Angeles County with the passion of design students, lifelong learners, and others.

 The galvanizing idea is to create on the Monrovia compound what we think of as a “residential research park for integral ecology,” by which we mean a demonstration, education, and acceleration site for incarnating the vision.
 Pando Fellowships, Artist in Residence, and student internship opportunities offer communal working and learning environments.

-We formed the Pandotopia Network that includes other communities of women religious in locations across the country to support and extend the model.
+We formed the Pandotopia Network to include other communities of women religious in locations across the country to support and extend the model.

 We’ve drafted an ontology for integral ecology that details what an Earth- and people-centered commitment on these campuses might mean.
 It is designed to help with strategic planning, cross-silo collaboration, and impact assessment.